Greenhouse Lighting

 DLI And Grow-Light Decisions

 DLI is the plant-facing summary: how much usable light accumulated over the day.
-Grow lights add photons, but they also add electrical load and heat, so their value depends on the crop need, time of day, and the resource-use story.
-The controller keeps the graphs readable by showing policy bands and circuit state rather than every internal tunable line.
+It is not the primary switching rule.
+The lighting controller targets qualified light minutes: a minute counts once when natural lux is above that circuit’s threshold or the actual switch is on.
+Grow lights add photons, but they also add electrical load and heat, so their value depends on crop need, time of day, and the resource-use story.
+The graphs show policy bands and circuit state rather than every internal tunable line.

 Circuit Policy And Forecast Bands

-The two Lutron circuits are tracked separately.
-Each circuit has its own DLI goal, local-hour window, natural-light ON threshold, OFF threshold, dwell guards, expected state, and observed state.
-Tempest outdoor illuminance is the primary trigger signal, with the indoor light sensor retained as greenhouse context rather than the main outdoor/overcast classifier.
+The two supplemental-light circuits are tracked separately.
+Each circuit has its own target qualified-light minutes, local-hour window, natural-light ON threshold, OFF threshold, dwell guards, expected state, observed state, and auto-enable readback.
+Firmware evaluates those state machines once per minute.
+For switching, it uses Tempest outdoor illuminance first, falls back to the indoor LDR if Tempest lux is missing, and treats missing light as zero rather than inventing a daylight value.

 The forecast-band graph binds the same policy into the future: observed and forecast natural light are compared against the main and grow circuit ON/OFF bands, and expected-on markers show when the controller should supplement daylight.
 Firmware state and reason fields show the database, dashboard, dispatcher, ESP32, and Lutron state path.